Eastern Hungarians: Yugra

 Yugra (Οὔγγροι) has been believed by some to have been the Hungarian Urheimat (homeland), which is today inhabited by the Mansi and Khanty, two related ethnic groups.

 Magna Hungaria

 The term "Eastern Hungarians" is also used in relation to the Magna Hungaria of Friar Julian (fl.
-1235), located at Bashkortostan (the land of the Bashkirs), where Julian was able to communicate with the locals in his Hungarian language.
+1235), located at Bashkortostan (the land of the Bashkirs). where Julian was able to communicate with the locals in his Hungarian language.

 Savard Hungarians

 According to Hungarian scholarship, there was a group of "Savard Hungarians" that broke off and moved across the Caucasus into Persian territory in the 8th century.

 Theory of Kummagyaria

-There is also the theory of "Kummagyaria" (Cummageria), in which a group that stayed behind possessed a country north of Caucasus.
+There is also the theory of "Kummagyaria" (Cummageria), in which a group that stayed behind possessed a country north of the Caucasus.
 According to László Bendefy, the approximate location of Kummagyaria is the riparian area of the Kuma River, Southern Russia.
 Odorico Raynaldi (1595–1671) mentioned Papal relations with Jeretany (Gyeretyán), called the ruler of Hungarians, Malkaites and Alans, in the 1320s.
 Earlier, Polish diplomat Andrzej Taranowski (1569) had mentioned the latter information.
 In 1712, the French traveller Aubrey de la Motraye passed through the area.
 His notes state that from what he heard from the local Tatar population, he maintained that the city of Mazsar was formerly inhabited by Magyars.